cybertheory/UpSkill/wiki/tutorial.md

 ```

 - Step 2: Add a new page for your lesson (subject/lesson.md).
 Copy paste the following template.
-For citations please list and link all your resources, for in text citations use [anchors in markdown](https://stackoverflow.com/questions/5319754/cross-reference-named-anchor-in-markdown).
+For citations please list and link all your resources, for in text citations use [footnotes](https://github.com/luong-komorebi/Markdown-Tutorial#user-content-fn-1-1255084af989b14c5432f512f10f3b3a).

 ```
     # Article Name